tanner-johnson2718/MEME_OS_3/Hello_World/README.md

 * **Q** In program header why is virt addr and phys addr the same?
     * **A** phys addr is important only in embedded systems without a virt memory system.
 * **Q** Where are the stack and heap relative to the program headers?
+    * **A** See exercise above.
 * **Q** Why are several section mapped multiple times to segments?
+    * **A** Appears as though a section only appears twice if one of those occurances is in a load segment.
+Thus it would make sense that some sections would be assigned twice if it needs to be in a memory and a non load section.
 * **Q** In program header why is GNU stack mem size 0?
+    * **A** the GNU stack is a stack extension and space is only allocated if this is needed.

 ### Random Questions
 * **Q** When I run `./hello` how does it know read ELF header and process it accordingly.